HISTORY OF THE CIVIL WAR

 The next day, on April 13, Fort Sumter surrendered.
 No soldier in the Fort died during the battle, though one Confederate soldier later died of a wound from a misfired cannon.
 Escalation of hostilities accelerated with President Lincoln calling for a volunteer army as four additional Southern states declared their secession.

-This war developed a number of “firsts” that would play out in later wars to follow.
-Trench warfare, developed by General Sherman in Georgia would be seen in the fields of battle of World War I. Hand crank operated rapid-fire guns, like the Coffee Mill Gun and the Gatling Gun — presaging machine gun warfare in WWI — allowed rapid shooting that could devastate an advancing line of soldiers.
-The use of electrified technologies like railroad trains, telegraph, mines — as well as highly mechanized approaches like torpedoes, ironclad ships and aerial observation made their debut during this War Between the States, or as it was called in the South the “War of Northern Aggression.”
+This War developed many “firsts” that would play out in later wars to follow.
+Trench warfare, developed by General Sherman in Georgia, would be seen in the fields of battle of World War I. Hand-crank-operated rapid-fire guns, like the Coffee Mill Gun and the Gatling Gun — presaging machine-gun warfare in WWI — allowed rapid shooting that could devastate an advancing line of soldiers.
+The use of electrified technologies like railroad trains, telegraph, mines — as well as highly mechanized approaches like torpedoes, ironclad ships, and aerial observation, made their debut during this War Between the States, or as it was called in the South, the “War of Northern Aggression.”